-GEF is well-aware from more than a decade of experience that over-A. reaching objectives and unrealistic goals not only threaten the delivery and success of a Project but also severely threatens the overall investment by GEF.
-Too many Projects have started as a concept to address one specific issues (or set of issues) and have needed up stretching too far in attempting to resolve all the threats and barriers to environmental sustainability within a country or even a region in one shot.
-The emphasis in today's GEF is to build a foundation or 'platform' which remains sustainable and allows for other related issues to be addressed once an 'environment' of trust and partnership has developed, and once new approaches to governance and greater capacity and training has been attained.
-The Project aims to address the Reduction of Environmental Impact from Coastal Tourism through Introduction of Policy Changes and Strengthening Public-Private Partnerships.
-This in itself is a fairly optimistic aim and a very serious challenge for 9 countries within a 5 year GEF Project.
-In order to stand a reasonable chance of success and sustainability, the Project will need to keep that focus sharply on the direct impacts from coastal tourism and not drift into other albeit important issues which would need to be (and, indeed, are) the focus of a more specific initiative(s).
-Coastal impacts are synergistic and chronic in nature and cannot all be mitigated at the same time.
-If this Project can succeed in its aims then
+REVIEWER'S COMMENTS RESPONSE AMENDMENT LOCATIONS Wolanski E. (2001).
+Oceanographic Processes on C A. GEF is well-aware from more than a decade of experience that estuaries) is critical to Reefs: Physical and Biological Links in the Great Ba over-reaching objectives and unrealistic goals not only threaten the maintaining marine CRC Press, Boca Raton, Florida, 356 pp. delivery and success of a Project but also severely threatens the overall ecosystems and their Wolanski, E., L.A.
+Boorman, L. Chicharo, E. Langloi investment by GEF.
+Too many Projects have started as a concept to functions.
+The Broad R. Lara, A.J.
+Plater, R.J.
+Uncles, M. Zalewski.
+(200- address one specific issues (or set of issues) and have needed up Development Goal of WIO- Ecohydrology as a new tool for sustainable managen stretching too far in attempting to resolve all the threats and barriers to Lab is to contribute to the estuaries and coastal waters.
+Wetlands Ecology and environmental sustainability within a country or even a region in one environmentally-sustainable Management 12, 235-276. shot.
+The emphasis in today's GEF is to build a foundation or management and 'platform' which remains sustainable and allows for other related issues development of the West to be addressed once an 'environment' of trust and partnership has Indian Ocean region, by developed, and once new approaches to governance and greater reducing land-based capacity and training has been attained.
+The Project aims to address the activities that harm rivers, Reduction of Environmental Impact from Coastal Tourism through estuaries, and coastal Introduction of Policy Changes and Strengthening Public-Private waters, as well as their Partnerships .
+This in itself is a fairly optimistic aim and a very serious biological resources.
+In challenge for 9 countries within a 5 year GEF Project.
+In order to stand particular WIO-Lab will be a reasonable chance of success and sustainability, the Project will need establishing common to keep that focus sharply on the direct impacts from coastal tourism methods for assessing water and not drift into other albeit important issues which would need to be and sediment quality, (and, indeed, are) the focus of a more specific initiative(s).
+Coastal estimating the carrying impacts are synergistic and chronic in nature and cannot all be mitigated capacity of the coastal at the same time.
+If this Project can succeed in its aims then one set of waters, establishing serious impacts will have been significantly reduced thereby allowing regional Environmental the ecosystem to respond to other impacts more effectively.
+Quality Objectives and Environmental Quality B. The Project Brief makes various note of the activities of UNEP Standards (EQO/EQS) for within the region in relation to land-based sources of pollution water and sediment quality, (including sediments) which are the direct concern of UNEP GPA/LBA and implementing and which are being addressed through the WIO-Lab project and an demonstration projects for number of other projects including the Tanzania Coastal Management major land-based activities Partnership.
+The WIO-Lab project is a Sister-Project of the current and pollutant sources SCISSA and was evolved form the African Process to be a (building on the African complementary and inter-linked effort to reduce the various priority Process results which